rapidsai/rapids.ai/content/docs/_index.md

 ## Overview
 This is a docs page!

-Yes, it doesn't look great at the moment.
-We'll need to continue to refactor some styles from the Bulma -> Bootstrap migration.
+We'll need to continue to refactor things.

-That won't take long.

-When it's done, our documentation pages on rapids.ai will look like this: https://www.docsy.dev/docs/.
+When it's done, the documentation pages on rapids.ai will look like this: https://www.docsy.dev/docs/.

-Things to fix (non-exhaustive list):

-- Element spacing
-- Navbar offset (or potentially keeping the navbar statically placed on doc pages)

 Here's what a list looks like: